compute-io/todo/update.md

 6. `.npmignore`
 7. `.travis.yml`

-When updating modules, you are encouraged to simply replace any existing dotfile of the same name with a copy its corresponding file in the `update` directory of this repository.
+When updating modules, you are encouraged to simply replace any existing dotfile of the same name with a copy of its corresponding file in the `update` directory of this repository.
 These dotfiles are the most recent iteration.

 ### Makefile